xphire/Sakilla_ExpressJS_project/README.md

 # ExpressJS-Projects

-This repo contains express js projects.
+This repo contains an express js project.

 Projects are on a  beginner level expertise